-5. PROMOTETRANSITAND REGIONAL CONNECTIVITY
+5. PROMOTETRANSITAND REGIONAL

+CONNECTIVITY

-Uncomplicated and non problematic access to Downtown Miami is critical to its economic and social strength.
+Downtown Miami is critical to its economic and social strength.
 Access strategies should focus on the continuing development of multiple and intermodal transportation options that ease the ability to get to and from downtown, as well as the ability to move quickly and easily throughout the downtown.
-Multiple transit options help to maximize the feasibility of doing business, shopping, working, and living downtown and ensures that employees, residents, visitors and customers can select the transportation options that best fit their needs, schedules, and financial means.
+Multiple transit options help to maximize the feasibility of doing business shopping, working, and living downtown and ensures that employees, residents, visitors and customers can select the transportation options that best fit their needs, schedules, and financial means.